-Often, a tenants failure to comply with the dilapidation costs, as stated in their lease, can mean that the landlord is entitled to claim damages from the tenant as a result, usually in the form of dilapidations.
+Often, a tenant’s failure to comply with the dilapidation costs stated in their lease can mean that the landlord is entitled to claim damages from the tenant as a result, usually in the form of dilapidations.

 What Are Dilapidation Costs?

-Dilapidation is a term which is used referring to the condition of a commercial property during the tenancy or when the commercial lease ends.
+Dilapidation is a term used to refer to the condition of a commercial property during the tenancy or when the commercial lease ends.
 It has the same meaning as “disrepair” and is usually tied in with the decoration and repair obligations stated in the commercial lease agreement.

 Dilapidation costs can have financial implications for commercial tenants, so it is important that they understand these implications fully before signing a commercial lease with a landlord.
 Tenants should be fully aware that they may find themselves liable for dilapidation costs for pre-existing damages or conditions if they are not identified and recorded within the commercial lease and these are brought up at the end of their lease.

-What Can Landlords Do About Breach Of Repairing Covenants?
+What Can Landlords Do About the Breach of Repairing Covenants?

 A commercial lease is similar to any other legal contract, so the remedies available will depend on the specific wording used within the lease.
-However, there are certain restrictions when it comes to the Landlord’s remedies for repairing covenants.
-This means that landlords tend to avoid pursuing damages as a solution of a breach of a repairing covenant, especially during the term of a commercial lease.
+However, there are certain restrictions when it comes to the landlord’s remedies for repairing covenants.
+This means that landlords tend to avoid pursuing damages as a solution to a breach of a repairing covenant, especially during the term of a commercial lease.

 Dilapidation Costs At The End Of The Lease

-Following a lease expiry, a measure of damages to remedy the dilapidations is the cost of the landlord doing the work needed, plus a loss of rent for the time frame whilst the work is completed.
-Any claim of dilapidation costs need to be reasonable, so if there is a very minor issued which would cost a large sum of money to fix, then this is seen as being out of proportion to the actual damage, so the landlord isn’t entitled to a benefit.
+Following a lease expiration, a measure of damages to remedy the dilapidations is the cost of the landlord doing the work needed plus a loss of rent for the time frame while the work is completed.
+Any claim of dilapidation costs needs to be reasonable, so if there is a very minor issue that would cost a large sum of money to fix, then this is seen as being out of proportion to the actual damage, so the landlord isn’t entitled to a benefit.

 There are a number of options available for both tenants and landlords when it comes to resolving dilapidation costs and claims.
 Contact us today for assistance.